-Home Education and World Schooling – The Opportunity of Modern Times
+How Home Education and World Schooling nurture children’s love of learning

 Home Education/World Schooling are considered as an alternative form of education but it is also thought to be the ultimate form of education and as such it naturally appeals to the human mind.

 Benefits of home schooling are hardly ever discussed openly or promoted widely.
 But our modern reality seems to call for home education more than ever.
 Freedom to explore the world, discover its wonders and stretch our minds is our natural birthright.
-It is the necessity of our times and the call of our hearts.
-When satisfied it brings harmony and innovation to the whole world.
+It seems to be more suited to the opportunities of our times and the call of our hearts.
+When satisfied – this inner calling brings harmony, fulfilment and opens up the door to the whole new world.

 How Learning is the Love of our Life